 Did those voyages redraw the maps forever.

 The fact is 500 fuck years ago word got around slow.
-The Columbus voyages confirmed what other only knew in 4th or 5th hand accounts, rumors, and shaky oral tradition involving dragons.
+The Columbus voyages confirmed what others only knew in 4th or 5th hand accounts, rumors, and shaky oral tradition involving dragons.

 “Hey!
 So what if they were cannibals, that was over 500 years ago!”